CHICAGO TRAVEL GUIDE

 IHSP Chicago Hostel is another popular spot with private rooms starting at $61 with shared bathrooms.

-HI Chicago Hostel offers rooms from $133 USD in the centre of Chicago in the South Loop area.
+HI Chicago Hostel offers rooms from $133 USD in the center of Chicago in the South Loop area.

-Raffaello Hotel is a 4 star hotel costing $174 USD that can be find among the busy skyline of Chicago; standing alongside the John Hancock Center
+Raffaello Hotel is a 4-star hotel costing $174 USD that can be found among the busy skyline of Chicago; standing alongside the John Hancock Center

 Save money in Chicago